Part I- Homeownership as Part of the American Dream

 Are California and the Federal Government intending to torpedo our suburban lifestyle and attempt to transplant high-density housing into our communities?
 They are well in the process.

-How would you like to be forced to relocate into a quasi-independent living unit within a Section 8 federally sponsored housing project where you are one of the few paying your way?
+How would you like to be forced to relocate to a quasi-independent living unit within a Section 8 federally sponsored housing project where you are one of the few paying your way?
 Your taxation subsidizes all your neighbors.
-How would you like to live among neighbors/members of society in the inner-city where compulsory tax redistributions from you support 80% plus of their housing and family living expenses to enhance their lifestyles?
+How would you like to live among neighbors/members of society in the inner-city, where compulsory tax redistributions from you support 80% plus of their housing and family living expenses to enhance their lifestyle?
 Your obvious response would be, How could that ever happen here in the USA?

 Many developers prefer high-density or cluster zoning and housing to maximize density, play, and profits.
 In cluster housing, homeowner associations take over responsibility for management and maintenance.

-Vertical high-density housing, sometimes called stack-and-pack, refers to neighborhoods formed by building tightly packed multi-storied residential units.
-This allows for more efficient control and expense factors and much higher population density.
-Population density can increase even more as the buildings become taller, allowing for more units in smaller ground space (footprint).
-Four to ten stories for high-density residential occupancy will be the norm.
+Vertical high-density housing, also known as stack-and-pack, refers to neighborhoods formed by building tightly packed, multi-story residential units.
+This allows for more efficient control and expense factors, as well as a much higher population density.
+Population density can increase even further as buildings become taller, allowing for more units in smaller ground space (footprint).
+Our ten-story buildings for high-density residential occupancy will become the norm.

 Suburban areas, on the other hand, consist primarily of low-density residential, commercial, and industrial communities located away from urban areas but within commuting distance for employment.
 Suburban communities usually have their own political and governmental service jurisdictions.
-Populations grow in suburbs when people want autonomy from the tightly controlled rules and the hectic and congested lifestyles of densely populated urban settings.
+Populations grow in suburbs when people seek autonomy from the tightly controlled rules and the hecti,d congested lifestyles of densely populated urban settings.

 Freedom of movement allows families who can afford to move into suburbia to eliminate and avoid traffic congestion, congested commercial corridors, clustered shopping, substandard schooling, environmental issues, and crime.

-Freedoms that allow more land and open space make it worth the cost for people to commute into a city for work.
-Suburbs usually provide a higher standard of living for a comparable income than a metro or urban lifestyle.
+Freedoms that allow for more land and open space make it worthwhile for people to commute into a city for work.
+Suburbs typically offer a higher standard of living for a comparable income compared to a metro or urban lifestyle.

 Urban Communities: Benefits and detriments of living in urban areas with high-density cluster housing.